Making globalisation pay

 It seems that InBev and GM are taking advantage of the current financial crisis.
 Both are shifting jobs to countries where labour is cheap, while GM seems to be subsidy shopping and has successfully pitted the German government against the Belgian government.

 And they are not alone.
-With their massive revenue streams and the mobility to shift their assets rapidly, countless have used to hold governments to ransom and stack the global trading system unfairly in their favour by ‘outsourcing' their operations to so-called low-cost countries while selling their output in higher-cost wealthy countries.
+With their massive revenue streams and the mobility to shift their assets rapidly, countless multinationals have used globalisation to hold governments to ransom and stack the global trading system unfairly in their favour by ‘outsourcing’ their operations to so-called low-cost countries while selling their output in higher-cost wealthy countries.

 So what can be done to curb this kind of corporate excess and greed and put a brake on this undignified race to the bottom?